5-Day Workout Split for Muscle Gain: PPL + Upper/Lower

 Volume check: are you hitting your weekly targets?

-Five days is where lifters most often overshoot.
-More gym days makes it tempting to add sets everywhere, but a 2025 analysis by Pelland et al. of 67 studies confirmed volume drives growth with diminishing returns per added set.
+Five days is where a useful schedule can turn into an all-you-can-lift buffet.
+More gym days make it tempting to add sets everywhere, but a 2026 analysis by Pelland et al. of 67 studies found a positive volume dose-response with diminishing returns per added set.
 Use the fifth day to bring up one or two lagging muscles, not to inflate everything.

 Two tools help here: